matrix-org/matrix-spec-proposals/proposals/4048-signed-key-backup.md

 This is somewhat mitigated by the fact that obtaining the Megolm session requires the decryption key for the backup.
-In addition, the deniability property is mainly refers to the fact that a recipient cannot prove the authenticity of the message to a third party, and usually is not concerned with preventing self-incrimination.
+In addition, the deniability property mainly refers to the fact that a recipient cannot prove the authenticity of the message to a third party, and usually is not concerned with preventing self-incrimination.
 And in fact, a confiscated device may already have enough information to sufficiently prove that the device's owner sent a